-Southern Holdings Trust (the “Fund”) seeks to invest in two types of businesses: (a) Compounders, and (b) Special Situations.
+Southern Capital Unit Trust (the “Fund”) seeks to invest in two types of businesses: (a) Compounders, and (b) Special Situations.

 A Compounder is a high-quality business which has attractive unit economics, insulated by a durable economic moat, and a long pipeline of reinvestment opportunities.
-The Fund seeks to partner with shareholder-oriented management which have a track-record of making sensible capital allocation decisions.
+The Fund seeks to partner with shareholder aligned management which have a track-record of creating business value and making rational capital allocation decisions.
 The Fund is unwavering in its quest for value and will only invest in such opportunities when offered a wide margin of safety.
 Southern Asset Management (the “Manager”) views these positions as core holdings of the Fund, earning returns through the participation of long-term ownership.

 Special Situations are investments in businesses experiencing temporary hardship or undergoing a major corporate event.
 Due to a variety of potential reasons, these stocks are often discarded at depressed valuations and their appeal is characterised by a bargain price which offers asymmetric risk-reward.
 The Manager views these situations as opportunistic investments whereby the Fund acts as a provider of liquidity to motivated sellers.